-Chong Kneas is the closest floating village to Siem Reap in Cambodia.
-It is often considered the second most popular tourist attraction besides Angkor Wat, but it didn’t take long for us to realise the whole thing was a scam.
-Every part of the journey, from the boat ride and the beggars at the floating souvenir store to the “orphanage visit”, was merely a ploy to extract from us more dollars.
+Chong Kneas is the closest floating village to Siem Reap in Cambodia and it’s a real piece of work.
+Every part of the journey, from the boat ride and the beggars at the floating souvenir store to the “orphanage visit”, was merely a ploy to sneak the riels from our pockets.

 The potholed dirt road between Siem Reap and Chong Kneas reveals a Cambodian poverty the sanitised tourist precinct of Siem Reap hides.
 Stilted wooden houses tilt haphazardly, front gardens are strewn with rubbish, and shop fronts boast a destitute display of products.